Updated July 27, 2017

 5. Go easy on the links to your own site and don’t include your affiliate links

-You absolutely should include a link to your own website, blog or landing page in your bio, but include links to your own blog within the content of your post at your own risk.
+Sure, include a link to your own website, blog or landing page in your bio, but include links to your own blog within the content of your post at your own risk.

 Likewise, a submission with your own affiliate links is, in my opinion, inappropriate unless you’ve been given explicit permission.